n1340t/n1340t/README.md

 ### Hi there 👋
 I am Bao Tran and 🔭 I’m software engineer from Canada.
-I work at Lynk Global as Software Engineer.
+I work at Scotiabank as Software Developer.
 Feel free to contact me at nguyenbao1003@hotmail.com

 🌱 I’m currently learning Data Structure and Algorithm to broaden my knowledge.
 <!--